-We talked to Igor Ivanov of Gamaya on how improves the efficiency and sustainability of crop production by offering compelling digital agronomy solutions and here is what he said about it.
+Igor Ivanov of Gamaya tells us how they improve the efficiency and sustainability of crop production by offering compelling digital agronomy solutions.

 First of all, how are you and your family doing in these COVID-19 times?